 While DBT treatment has become popular, not many people know much about its creator, Marsha M. Linehan.
 Here are a few interesting facts about the creator of DBT that you may not know.

-However, since then Linehan has stated that she was misdiagnosed with schizophrenia, and that her actual diagnosis was borderline personality disorder.
+However, since then Linehan has stated that she was misdiagnosed with schizophrenia and that her actual diagnosis was Borderline Personality Disorder.
 She hasn’t taken psychotropic medications since leaving the institution at 18.
 Her early diagnosis and treatments were a driving force behind her becoming the creator of DBT.

 Linehan is a long-time Roman Catholic, and has credited her religion for helping her through her mental illness.
 She attended Loyola University Chicago, a Jesuit university, where she earned her B.S. in Psychology.
 Linehan continues to go church, and practices meditation taught by Roman Catholic priests.
-Her positive experience with meditation is what influenced her to focus on mindfulness in the creation of DBT.
+Her positive experience with meditation is what was influincing her to focus on mindfulness in the creation of DBT.

 DBT is actually a modified form of Cognitive Behavioral Therapy (CBT).
 Linehan developed DBT based on her psychology education and her own experience with mental illness.

 Linehan noticed that patients would often get “burnt out” and were “non-motivated”.
 She also observed that patients with mental illness, especially suicidal individuals, were raised in profoundly invalidating environments.
 This led her to focus DBT on creating a therapeutic alliance between the patient and therapist.
 DBT validates all of a patients’ feelings, while also helping them realize that some feeling and behaviors aren’t beneficial to them, and teaches them better alternatives.